Synkstar/Synkstar/README.md

 * Interacting with people and having fun.
 * Hosting game servers.
 * .....

-### Future plan for this github:

-You can expect to see anything here that I think would benifit the open source community.
-This could be future projects involving stuff related to game servers etc.

 As always thanks for reading!
 Have great day or night.